A Generic Approach for Reproducible Model Distillation

 \begin{itemize} \item \textbf{Number of candidate student models ($N$):}

 $N$ is defined by the number of candidate student models from which we select the best student.
-Since the total number of equivalence classes $M$ increases with $N$, a larger $N$ implies a greater variety of model structures for the candidate students.
+Since the total number of observed equivalence classes $M$ increases with $N$, a larger $N$ implies a greater variety of model structures for the candidate students.
 We \commt{require} $N$ to be sufficiently large for adequate coverage.
 As shown in Section \ref{sec:exp}, the algorithm is relatively insensitive to the choice of $N$ as long as it is large enough.
-Nevertheless, a relatively small $N$ would lead to poor performance of the stabilization because some important model structures might not be available and therefore not chosen as the best student model.
+Nevertheless, a relatively small $N$ would lead to poor performance of the stabilization because some important model structures might not be generated and therefore not chosen as the best student model.
 In addition, as the sample size $n$ increases, the structures missed at initial stages may be chosen later. \item \textbf{Complexity constraint of models ($C$):}

-A large sample size $n$ would make the distillation process more difficult to stabilize because it results in more complex student models and greater variety of structures.
-Besides, a broad class of model structures would lead to many local minima of the loss function and make it intractable to get a stable optimization solution.
-Therefore, we need to truncate the complexity of student models.
-We introduce the notation $C$ for the constraint of complexity.
-In Section \ref{candidate_models}, we provide more specific examples of $C$ under different candidate models. \item \textbf{Maximum sample size ($n_{\text{max}}$):}
+Without constraining the size of the students, a large sample size $n$ makes the distillation process more difficult to stabilize because it results in more complex student models and greater variety of structures. \item \textbf{Maximum sample size ($n_{\text{max}}$):}